The whole point of having a company website is to showcase your products and services to as broad an audience as possible.

 Using our software isn’t just the smart thing to do.
 It’s the right thing to do.
 Here’s why…

+What’s more, an estimated 5.59 million more have an eye disease that could cause sight loss, making close to 8 million people in total.
 The term ‘visual impairment’ covers various issues, including partial blindness, deafblindness, and colour blindness.
 For those who struggle with these conditions, accessing information online is difficult.
 The text size and font used, the layout, and the colour contrasts between the text and the background can all create barriers to reading.

 How Does Recite Me Assistive Technology Cater to All Accessibility Needs?

-Recite Me assistive technology gives users the ability to fully customise the look of a website for personal ease of use.
+Recite Me assistive technology gives users the ability to fully customize the look of a website for personal ease of use.
 Our toolbar comprises several accessibility features that can be used individually or combined to make multiple adjustments that account for all access barriers:

 - Options to change the colour contrast between text and background.